Chubu Centrair International Airport: Train

 Central Japan International Airport Station, the train station for Centrair is located on the Meitetsu Airport Line operated by Nagoya Railroad (Meitetsu).
 The fastest "μSky Limited Express" service connects the airport to Meitetsu Nagoya Station in 28 minutes.
 All μSky Limited Express are operating at a max speed of 120 km/h by 2000 series trains, which have all seats designated and it is required to purchase an extra 360 yen "special limited express ticket".
 Meitetsu Nagoya Station is adjacent to JR Nagoya Station, allowing transfers to Shinkansen bullet trains bound for not only Tokyo and Osaka but also many major cities, as well as JR, Meitetsu, and Kintetsu local trains, and the Nagoya Municipal Subway.

-There is a proposal for a JR line linking Centrair to Nagoya Station and the JR network through Taketoyo Line's Okkawa Station.
-However, no actual construction works have been implemented at the moment.

 There is also a proposal for Aonami line linking Centrair to Nagoya Station by constructing a tunnel or bridge.
 Nagoya municipal government acted the assessment of feasibility in 2019.

 Bus

 Centrair Limousine provides direct bus service to and from central Nagoya, Sakae, and major hotels.
 It is operated by a private bus company in Mie Prefecture.
 High-speed buses to the neighboring prefectures for 3,000 yen to Kyoto via Mie Prefecture have been operating.